 Why clean your gutters?

-To ensure your guttering system remains stable, secure and long-lasting, it is important to keep them clean, and regularly cleaning your guttering can be a great way to save on repairs and new guttering, as well as keeping the exterior of your home clean and tidy.
+To ensure your guttering system remains stable, secure, and long-lasting, it is important to keep it clean, and regularly cleaning your guttering can be a great way to save on repairs and new guttering, as well as keeping the exterior of your home clean and tidy.

 When gutters are left uncleared for a period of time, leaves and debris can build up, causing gutters to sag.
-When gutters sag, water is unable to pass along the guttering as normal, resulting in a build-up of water as well as debris.
-As more weight is added to the guttering run, the more the gutter sags, resulting in leaks at gutter joints.
+When gutters sag, water is unable to pass through them normally, causing a buildup of both water and debris.
+As more weight is added to the guttering run, it sags, causing leaks at the gutter joints.
 Additionally, the added weight can cause the gutters to split or collapse under the weight.

 How often should you clean gutters?